-The request of that the substantiated report dated

-, dated and received on

-be amended and sealed is denied.
-The Subject has been shown

-by a preponderance of the evidence to have committed abuse.
+The request of that the report "substantiated" on , dated and received on be amended and sealed is denied.
+The Subject has been shown by a preponderance of the evidence to have committed abuse and/or neglect.

-The substantiated report is properly categorized, as a Category 2 act.
+The substantiated report is properly categorized, or should be categorized as a Category 3.

-NOW THEREFORE IT IS DETERMINED that the record of this report shall be retained in part by the Vulnerable Person's Central Register, and will be sealed after five years pursuant to SSL § 493(4)(c).
+NOW THEREFORE IT IS DETERMINED that the record of this report shall be retained by the Vulnerable Persons' Central Register, and will be sealed after five years pursuant to SSL § 493(4)(c).

-This decision is ordered by David Molik, Director of the Administrative make such decisions.

-Hearings Unit, who has been designated by the Executive Director to
+This decision is ordered by David Molik, Director of the Administrative Hearings Unit, who has been designated by the Executive Director to make such decisions.

-DATED:
+DATED: May 19, 2015

-April 21, 2015